alleyesonme21/alleyesonme21/README.md

-# Bonjour/Hello, I'm Johnny aka [Alleyesonme21][website]👋🏾 🇭🇹 🇺🇸
+# Bonjour/Hello, I'm Johnny aka Alleyesonme21 👋🏾 🇭🇹 🇺🇸

-## I'm a Developer, Guitarist, Reggae-Music Lover, and bilingual French 🇫🇷 and English Speaker
+## I'm a Developer, Guitarist, Reggae-Music Lover, and Trilingual Creole 🇭🇹, French 🇫🇷 and English Speaker

 - 👨🏿‍💻 I am currently a full-stack C# and React programming student at [Epicodus][education]
 - 🎸 I have played rhythm guitar for over 20 years and have [toured professionally][touring] throughout South America